customers who choose to come with us want a fun tour, and appreciate

 the Burren boasts one of the best preserved archaeological landscapes

 in Europe.
-Over seventy examples of megalithic tombs exist to this
+Over seventy examples of megalithic tombs exist to

-settlement of this region around 2300 BC.
+indicates extensive settlement of this region around 2300 BC.

 it was a combination of this settlement and the underground rivers

-that abound in this region that eventually led to the dramatic soil
+that abound in this region that eventually led to the dramatic

-re-emerges in Kinvarra harbor Co.
+stream re-emerges in Kinvarra harbor Co.
 Galway.
-This underground stream
+This underground

-Kinvarra harbor was out.
+tide in Kinvarra harbor was out.

 boasts some of the most scenic, natural, beauty spots in Europe.